questions-answers/community/README.md

 Disclaimer:

 _The Roadmap information provided is intended to outline the general product direction.
 It is intended for informational purposes only.
-We may decide to add new components at any time depending on our capability to deliver products meeting the Progress quality standards.
-The development, releases and timing of any features or functionality of Progress products remains at the sole discretion of Progress.
+We may decide to add new components at any time depending on our capability to deliver products meeting our quality standards.
+The development, releases and timing of any features or functionality our products remains at the sole discretion of us.
 The roadmap does not represent a commitment, obligation or promise to deliver any products to the customer at any time_